ebuchman/blog/content/posts/bitcoin.md

 unsustainability?
 We tried to Occupy Wall Street.
 We try to organize strikes, and to boycott corporations.
 We try to elect better politicians.
-We try to make indidivudal life style changes, to bank at credit unions, to stop buying from Amazon, to [invest in local community bonds instead of the stock market][social-investing].
+We try to make individual life style changes, to bank at credit unions, to stop buying from Amazon, to [invest in local community bonds instead of the stock market][social-investing].
 But the problem of collective action remains.
 In a utopian dream, we'd all wake up one day and cease our destructive ways.
 But in